Doolittle28/Doolittle28/README.md

 - 👋 Hi, I’m Kevin.
 - 👀 I’m interested in working on projects to expand my knowledge.
-- 🌱 I’m currently learning Javascript, ReactJS, and NodeJS.
+- 🌱 I’m currently learning Javascript, APIs, ReactJS, and NodeJS.

 <!---
 Doolittle28/Doolittle28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.